kwaldenphd/data-models/README.md

 As described in Library Carpentry's [Introduction to SQL tutorial](https://librarycarpentry.org/lc-sql/01-introduction/index.html), "Relational databases consist of one or more tables of data.
 These tables have fields (columns) and records (rows).
 Every field has a data type.
 Every value in the same field of each record has the same type.
 These tables can be linked to each other when a field in one table can be matched to a field in another table."

-78- Linking our three individual data tables in a relational database will enable us to answer the question about Puerto Rican players in Iowa without having to change the underlying data structure.
+78- Linking our three individual data tables in a relational database will enable us to answer the question about Puerto Rican players in Indiana without having to change the underlying data structure.

+### Database Terminology

+A ***database*** is an information structure composed of identically structured records, which can be created, modified, and accessed individually…Each record of a database contains segments called fields.
+The set of all records sharing the same field structure is called a table.
+Databases structured as a single table are called flat file databases; those with multiple interlocking tables are relational databases.

+Some terminology that goes along with relational database systems (sometimes called RDBMS, for relational database management system).

+An ***entity*** is any abstract item in a computer program that can be given a unique name.
+Entities often have attributes.

+An ***attribute*** is a quality of an abstract entity expressed as a generalized category (e.g., “color” as an attribute of flowers).
+Attributes have values that vary with particular instances of the abstract entity they describe (e.g., the color “red” of a particular flower).
+Such attribute/value pairs can take the form of fields in a database or metadata tags or variables attached to objects in computer programs.

 ## What is an ERD?